Esri/arcgisearth-automation-api/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone is welcome to contribute, and to extend and improve the examples by sending us pull requests.
-Please see [guidelines for contributing](https://github.com/esri/contributing).
+Please see [guidelines for contributing](https://github.com/esri/contributing) and [repository wiki](https://github.com/ArcGIS/arcgisearth-automation-api/wiki).

 ## Licensing
 Copyright 2017 Esri